Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: Statistical analysis

 Lastly, it is important to note that our analysis does not include BAO data.
 Although standard rulers provided by BAO strongly constrain late-time modifications of the $\Lambda$CDM, the interpretation of the clustering of matter and formation of BAO is incomplete without understanding the evolution of cosmological perturbations.
 On the other hand, as shown in the following section, the combination of the CMB priors and the SNIa already provide stringent constraints of the parameter space of the UDM model.

-In order to understand the effect of the local determination of the Hubble parameter on the results, in the following, we perform the Bayesian analysis considering two cases: one with and one without the prior on $M$.
+In order to understand the effect of the local determination of the Hubble function on the results, in the following, we perform the Bayesian analysis of the $\Lambda$CDM model and the UDM model considering two cases: one with and one without the prior on $M$.
+The comparison between the UDM and our $\Lambda$CDM analysis made in the same conditions will be the basis to assess the potential to alleviate the tension.
 We implement the background evolution of the UDM model in CLASS~\cite{Lesgourgues:2011re,Blas:2011rf}, and we perform the MCMC sampling with MontePython~\cite{Audren:2012wb,Brinckmann:2018cvx}.
 We produce most of the plots of this section using GetDist~\cite{Lewis:2019xzd}.
 The modified CLASS version can be accessed at \href{https://github.com/EFrion/class_public}{github.com/EFrion/class\_public}.
-The MCMC analysis uses the usual $\Lambda$CDM parameters $\left\lbrace \omega_{\rm b0}, \omega_{\rm cdm0}, n_{\rm s}, h, M\right\rbrace$ with improper flat prior, plus the two parameters $\left\lbrace \beta, a_{\rm t} \right\rbrace$ of the UDM model, whose flat priors are shown in Table~\ref{table_params}.
+The MCMC analysis uses the cosmological parameters $\left\lbrace \omega_{\rm b0},~\omega_{\rm cdm0},~ n_{\rm s},~h,~M\right\rbrace$ with improper flat prior, plus the two parameters $\left\lbrace \beta, a_{\rm t} \right\rbrace$ of the UDM model, whose flat priors are shown in Table~\ref{table_params}.
+To assess the convergence of model parameters, we assume that the Gelman--Rubin convergence criterion \cite{Gelman:1992zz} is $R-1<10^{-3}$ for each parameter.

 \begingroup

 \endgroup